Chris Zylka: Modeling

 Early in his career, Zylka appeared in an advertising campaign for Abercrombie & Fitch, shot by photographer Bruce Weber.
 He has appeared on the cover of several magazines, including Wonderland, Glamoholic and Bello.

 Art

-He enjoys painting and is also an artist.
-Zylka started artmaking when he was nine years old.
-He described his art often coming from "a darker place”.
 He launched his first art exhibition titled "Why Use A Name" at Pikes Hotel in Ibiza, Spain in August 2018.

 Personal life

-Zylka dated actress Lucy Hale for nine months, and the couple split in September 2012.
+In 2012, Zylka dated American actress Lucy Hale for nine months and split in September 2012.
 He was engaged to model Hanna Beth Merjos in April 2014.
 The couple called off the engagement and broke up in early 2015.
-Zylka became engaged to heiress and media personality Paris Hilton in January 2018.
+In January 2018, Zylka became engaged to American heiress and media personality Paris Hilton.
 He proposed to her with a ring worth US$2 million during a vacation in Aspen, after one year of dating.
-The couple called off the engagement in November 2018.
+They called off the engagement in November 2018.

-He has several tattoos, including a tattoo that says "Mom" in a heart, "an angel gone bad" and a gorilla.
+He has several tattoos, including a tattoo that says "Mom" in a heart on his arm, "an angel gone bad" and a gorilla.